utPLSQL/utPLSQL/docs/userguide/expectations.md

 - Attributes in nested table and array types are compared as **ordered lists of elements**.
 If order of attributes in nested table and array differ, expectation will fail.

 - Columns in cursors are compared as **ordered list of elements** by default.
-If order of columns in cursor is not of importance the option has to be passed to enforce column order comparison  ` unordered_columns` e.g.
+If order of columns in cursor is not of importance the option has to be passed to enforce column order comparison  ` unordered_columns`  or a short version `uc` e.g.

     ```sql
     procedure ut_refcursors1 is